2015 University of Oklahoma Sigma Alpha Epsilon racism incident: Incident

 On March 7, 2015, two videos were recorded of SAE members and their dates riding on a chartered bus to the Oklahoma City Golf & Country Club, where an event celebrating the national organization's Founder's Day was being held.
-In the video the students are heard singing a chant to the tune of "If You're Happy and You Know It".
-Below is how the chant was sung.
-In addition to the excessive use of the word "nigger", the chant also referenced two key elements of the Jim Crow era through the lines "You can hang 'em from a tree" and "but he'll/they'll never sign with me", which respectively allude to lynching and racial segregation, with the latter being in the form of denying admission for minorities, particularly African Americans, into the fraternity.
+In the video the students are heard singing a chant to the tune of the nursery rhyme "If You're Happy and You Know It".
+Below is how the chant was sung:

+In addition to the use of the word "nigger", the chant also referenced two key elements of the Jim Crow era through the lines "You can hang 'em from a tree" and "but he'll/they'll never sign with me", which respectively allude to lynching and racial segregation, with the latter being in the form of denying admission for minorities, particularly African Americans, into the fraternity.

 The video of the incident was reported on by The Oklahoma Daily on Sunday March 8, and also posted online by student group OU Unheard.

 Beauton Gilbow video

 An additional video emerged showing the fraternity's house mother, Beauton Gilbow, using the same word "nigger" while singing along to a rap song at the fraternity in 2013.
-Gilbow later stated that she was singing along at the time to rapper Trinidad James' song "All Gold Everything", which heavily uses the same racial pejorative, and apologized for any offense.
+Gilbow later stated that she was singing along at the time to rapper Trinidad James' song "All Gold Everything", which repeatedly uses the same word, and apologized for any offense.

 Aftermath

-SAE chapter suspended
+SAE chapter closure

 On March 8, 2015, the national office of Sigma Alpha Epsilon disbanded the OU chapter and revoked the membership of its members, rendering them expelled from the national organization.
 Simultaneously, OU officials ordered the closure of the chapter house and gave SAE members until the end of March 10, 2015 to move out.
 Two days later, the fraternity's Greek letters were removed from the house and a padlock was placed on the facility's gate.
 Officials also blocked off the parking lot with barriers and caution tape and changed the locks.

 At a March 18 press conference, the national SAE office apologized and vowed to promote diversity.
 The fraternity strongly denied that members had been taught the song, and stated they were investigating additional racist incidents.
 Elsewhere, the University of Texas said it was looking into claims the chant was used by SAE members there.